Articles of the Association of

 8. Take decisions in all matters not reserved to other bodies of the Association.

-9. The regular General Assembly shall be convened every two years.
+9. The regular General Assembly shall be convened every year.

 10. Legal validity of the resolutions.

 a.
 The resolutions adopted by the General Assembly are legally valid, if at least half of the members of the Association participating in the concomitant Conference are present.
 If there is not present a sufficient number of members of the Association, a second meeting shall be held.
-If at least 15 members are present at the rescheduled meeting, it shall constitute a quorum for the conduct of all business.
+One third of the members present at the concomitant Conference and at the rescheduled meeting shall constitute a quorum for the conduct of all business.

 b.
 The General Assembly adopts resolutions by simple majority vote.
 This does not refer to decisions regarding amendments to the Association's Articles and the dissolution of the Association.
 In these cases the decisions shall be subjected to the two-thirds majority vote of members present at the General Assembly.

 c.
-Election of the President, Vice President, members of the Executive Board and Audit Commission can be carried out by correspondence.
+Election of the President, Vice President, members of the Executive Board, liquidator, Audit Commission and the Disciplinary Commission can be carried out by correspondence.
 In such case all members of the Association shall receive voting card, containing instruction and stating the deadline for the casting of vote.
 The voting card shall be dispatched at least one month prior to the deadline for counting the votes.

 The Extraordinary General Assembly is convened by the Executive Board